gen64/go-crud/README.md

 --- | ---
 `req` | Field is required
 `uniq` | Field has to be unique (like `UNIQUE` on the database column) `valmin` | If field is numeric, this is minimal value for the field.
-If it needs to be set to `0`, then additional `valminzero` property needs adding
+If it needs to be set to `0`, then additional `valminzero` property must be added (in Go, numeric field cannot be nil)
-`valminzero` | In Go numeric field cannot be nil, therefore if `valmin` needs to be considered as `0`, this additional property must be added
-`valmax` | If field is numeric, this is maximal value for the field `val` | Default value for the field.
+`valminzero` | Add this if `valmin` is to equal `0` `valmax` | If field is numeric, this is maximal value for the field `val` | Default value for the field.
 If the value is not a simple, short alphanumeric, use the `crud_val` tag for it `lenmin` | If field is string, this is a minimal length of the field value.
-In Go, numeric value cannot be nil, and if `lenmin` needs to be `0`, `lenminzero` must be added
+If it needs to be set to `0`, then additional `lenminzero` property must be added (in Go, numeric field cannot be nil)
-`lenminzero` | If field is string, and `lenminzero` is added then `lenmin` will be considered 0 `lenmax` | If field is string, this is a maximal length of the field value `testval` | Valid test value (used for tests) `testvalpattern` | Same as `crud_testvalpattern`
+`lenminzero` | Add this if `lenmin` is to equal `0` `lenmax` | If field is string, this is a maximal length of the field value `testval` | Valid test value (used for tests) `testvalpattern` | Same as `crud_testvalpattern`

 ##### HTTP Field Properties
+Below properties configure field presence in model's HTTP endpoint.

 Property | Explanation
 --- | ---
-`noread` | Model's HTTP endpoint will not output the field when getting single object `noupdate` | Model's HTTP endpoint will not allow updating the field `nocreate` | Model's HTTP endpoint will not insert any data (will use default) when creating a new object `nolist` | Model's HTTP endpoint will not output the field when listing objects
+`noread` | Field will not be present in the output when getting single object `noupdate` | Field will not be updated (it will be ignored in the payload) `nocreate` | When creating a new object, field will have its default value (it will be ignored in the payload) `nolist` | Field will not be present in the output when getting any list of objects

 #### Model tags